Getty Images

 Cloud-enabled app use cases

-Cloud-enabled apps are good fits for situations where businesses want to move a legacy app to the cloud in order to avoid having to maintain on-premises host infrastructure.
+Cloud-enabled apps are good fits for situations where businesses want to move a legacy app to the cloud to avoid having to maintain on-premises host infrastructure.
 However, because the underlying architecture stays the same, it doesn't reap the benefits of cloud, such as optimized performance.

-Choose the right type of cloud application
+Choose the right cloud app model

-When deciding which type of cloud application model to use, there are four main factors to consider.
+When deciding which type of cloud application model to use, there are four main factors to consider:

-1. Development resources.
+- Development resources.
 Cloud-native applications require the most skill to build.
 Businesses with small development teams or limited time to complete an app should choose a simpler type.

-2. Performance.
+- Performance.
 Cloud-enabled and generic cloud-based applications aren't likely to perform as efficiently as well-designed cloud-native applications.

-4. Deployment and orchestration complexity.
+- Deployment and orchestration complexity.
 Cloud-native applications are more difficult to deploy and manage because they have more moving parts.
 IT teams will typically need to use an orchestration tool.
 Simpler cloud-based apps hosted in VMs don't require special orchestration layers.